openvswitch/ovs/INSTALL.DPDK.md

      Note: Passing DPDK_BUILD can be skipped if DPDK library is installed in standard locations i.e `./configure --with-dpdk` should suffice.

-  Additional information can be found in [INSTALL.md].
+  Additional information can be found in [INSTALL.rst].

 ## <a name="ovssetup"></a> 3.
 Setup OVS with DPDK datapath